awsdocs/amazon-efs-user-guide/doc_source/accessing-fs-nfs-permissions.md

 ## User and Group ID Permissions for Files and Directories Within a File System<a name="accessing-fs-nfs-permissions-uid-gid"></a>

-Files and directories in an Amazon EFS file system support standard Unix\-style read, write, and execute permissions based on the user ID and group ID asserted by the mounting NFSv4\.1 client\.
+Files and directories in an Amazon EFS file system support standard Unix\-style read, write, and execute permissions based on the user ID and group IDs\.
+When an NFS client mounts an EFS file system without using an access point, the user ID and group ID provided by the client is trusted\.
+You can use EFS access points to override user ID and group IDs used by the NFS client\.
 When users attempt to access files and directories, Amazon EFS checks their user IDs and group IDs to verify that each user has permission to access the objects\.
 Amazon EFS also uses these IDs to indicate the owner and group owner for new files and directories that the user creates\.
 Amazon EFS doesn't examine user or group names—it only uses the numeric identifiers\.

 **Note**
 When you create a user on an EC2 instance, you can assign any numeric user ID \(UID\) and group ID \(GID\) to the user\.
 The numeric user IDs are set in the `/etc/passwd` file on Linux systems\.
 The numeric group IDs are in the `/etc/group` file\.
 These files define the mappings between names and IDs\.
 Outside of the EC2 instance, Amazon EFS doesn't perform any authentication of these IDs, including the root ID of 0\.